jconorgrogan/Feigenbaum-Constant-/README.md

-# Feigenbaum-Constant
-Interesting Linkage between Feigenbaum Constant and number theory
+Discovered an interesting Linkage between Feigenbaum Constant and number theory.
+The crux appears to be that the Feigenbaum constant's continued fraction exposes an amount that corresponds to a "zero" value mobius function at certain indexes that line up perfetly to the non-fourth powers.

 Given the equation: